Admission Requirements: Life Sciences, B.S. / Physician Assistant Studies, M.S.

 - Two letters of recommendation.

-- 300-350 word essay on your desire to work in the field of physician assistant studies.
+- 300-350 word essay on your desire to become a physician assistant.

 - Regular Admission: Applications will be reviewed on a rolling admission basis, as long as space is available.